Easin Beck, M.S. MFT

 Because each journey is different, we will collaboratively set goals for our work together.
 That said, one of my universal goals is to build a positive, supportive relationship with you.
 Our relationship is the foundation for our work together.
 I am warm, down-to-earth, and I consider therapy not just a profession, but a calling.
 I LOVE getting to know your life story and your goals, and I especially love seeing you meet your goals!
 What happens in session is all about moving you towards living the life you want to live outside of session.

 I earned my M.S. in Clinical and Counseling Psychology with a concentration in Marriage and Family Therapy from Chestnut Hill College in 2020, graduating with highest honors.
-I completed my clinical internship at Center for Families and Relationships in Philadelphia, where I continue to work part-time.
+I started my career at Center for Families and Relationships in Philadelphia, where I worked primarily with adult individuals with complex trauma.

 In my free time, I hang out with my 3 wonderful dogs, perform with my punk rock band, hike, and rock climb.
 I am a longtime vegan and animal rescue advocate.
 I love spending time with my child and chosen family in Phoenixville, Pennsylvania.